ArrakisFinance/v2-tutorials/README.md

 In this tutorial we walk through using ArrakisV2 as a solo LP managing their personal Uniswap V3 liquidity positions on the DAI/WETH token pair.

-Follow the tutorial step-by-step with detailed explanations [here](https://google.com) (T.B.D.
+Follow the tutorial step-by-step with detailed explanations [here](https://google.com) (T.B.D. see outline for tutorial below)

 ### Step 1: Setup Environment